DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 ## Iterations

-The first iteration of Refer A Friend offered a \$5 gift card reward to any beta who registered and signed up for a staff pick campaign, as well as the alpha that referred them.
+The first iteration of Refer A Friend (RAF) offered a \$5 gift card reward to any beta who registered and signed up for a staff pick campaign, as well as the alpha that referred them.
 The Referral Page Banner would only display for users with the `refer-friends` feature set.

 The list of campaigns to display the Referral Page Banner for was hardcoded into the codebase.
 The Beta Referral Page URL would include a `campaign_id` query parameter, e.g.: